Deborah Prothrow-Stith: Career

 Prothrow-Stith started her medical career in Boston, working in emergency medicine and serving adolescents in community clinics.
 Seeing so many young people hurt by violence made her want to focus on stopping it before it happens, rather than just treating the injuries.
+This realization motivated her into public health and prevention work.

+Prothrow-Stith was an influential advocate for educational reform in medical school settings throughout her professional academic life.
+She has been at the forefront of expanding the availability of medical education opportunities to underrepresented populations and advocating for the inclusion of curricula in medical schools that address the impact of social determinants of health contribute to health disparities among individuals before they arrive at the hospital.
+She has played an active role in designing community based educational programs where medical students are able to participate in learning about the communities in which they provide care.
+As a result, she has enhanced relationships between university systems and community organizations that have contributed to changes in how many medical schools in the U.S. currently view their roles in addressing public health.

 She served as the Henry Pickering Walcott Professor of Public Health Practice and Associate Dean for Diversity at the Harvard School of Public Health, where she helped to establish the Division of Public Health Practice and was involved in securing grant funding for public health programs.
-After serving in state public health leadership, she later worked as a principal consultant advising healthcare organizations on leadership and talent at the firm Spencer Stuart.

-In 1987, Governor Michael Dukakis appointed her Commissioner of Public Health for the Commonwealth of Massachusetts; in that role she oversaw statewide public health programs and helped create the state's Office of Violence Prevention.
+After serving in state public health leadership, she later worked as a principal consultant advising healthcare orgado ynizations on leadership and talent at the firm Spencer Stuart.In 1987, Governor Michael Dukakis appointed her Commissioner of Public Health for the Commonwealth of Massachusetts; in that role she oversaw statewide public health programs and helped create the state's Office of Violence Prevention.
+Prothrow-Stith became the first woman, first African-American woman and youngest person to serve as the Commissioner of Public Health for the state.

 She and her family lived in Tanzania while her husband, Charles R. Stith, served as U.S. Ambassador to Tanzania from 1998 to 2001.
 Prothrow-Stith was elected to the National Academy of Medicine in 2003.
 In 2017 she was honored as Woman of the Year for the Second District by the Los Angeles County Board of Supervisors.

 In 2025, she attended the 2025 Celebration of women in Medicine and Science hosted by the UC Riverside school of Medicine.
 This event held every September, encourages medical institutions to spotlight the accomplishment of women in Science and Medicine.
 Deborah was a key panelist who spoke on her experiences as a Healthcare provider and led to her working in public health and against violence.